ansible-collections/netapp.ontap/README.md

 ### Bug Fixes
 - na_ontap_firmware_upgrade: images are not downloaded, but the module reports success.
 - na_ontap_user: fixed KeyError if password is not provided.
+- na_ontap_password: do not error out if password is identical to previous password (idempotency).

 ## 20.6.0